outreachy/website/README.md

 Some of these phases overlap.
 For example, the project submission period ends part-way through the applicant contribution period.
 Since Outreachy internships run twice a year, that means one internship round may overlap with another.
 For example, the end of the intership period often overlaps with the community sign up and mentor project submission phase.

-## Internship Rounds and Communities
+## Internship Rounds and Communities:

 The Outreachy internship round is represented by `class RoundPage` in `home/models.py`.
 It contains dates that define the phases of the internship rounds, the round name, the round number, links to future intern chats over video and text.